Gerald Everett Player Prop Bets for NFL Week 18 | Seattle vs. Arizona 1/9/2022

 Recent Performances

-- In last week's game against the Lions, Everett was targeted five times and recorded three catches for 36 yards.
+- In last week's matchup with the Lions, Everett caught three passes for 36 yards while being targeted five times.

-- Everett has racked up 164 yards over his last three games (54.7 receiving yards per game) with one touchdown, hauling in 11 balls on 14 targets.
+- Everett has 11 catches on 14 targets for 164 yards and one touchdown in his last three games, averaging 54.7 yards per game.

 Everett's Seattle Teammates